Beachcombing for Vongole clams in Northern Italy

 Ruditapes philippinarum is most abundant in lower intertidal and shallow subtidal waters on sand or mud.
 These conditions are often found in estuaries and lagoons, where the clams are only slightly covered by sand.
 These clams are highly adaptable to their living conditions, and adult animals can tolerate a wide range of salinities and temperatures from 0 to 37°C, even surviving under ice cover.

 There are three common scenarios for finding and collecting vongole clams.
-They can be found in water deeper than a shoe sole, or they can be slightly covered by seawater, or they can be collected at low tide in wet sand not covered by open water.
+They can be found in water deeper than a shoe sole, slightly covered by seawater, or collected at low tide in wet sand not covered by open water.

 Finding and collecting clams in deeper waters